mendix/docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/microflows/_index.md

 ### 3.2 In the Redesigned Editor in Studio Pro 10.4 and Above

 {{% alert color="info" %}}
 The redesigned microflow editor was in beta from Studio Pro 10.4.0 and was released for GA in Studio Pro 10.6.0.
 In the redesigned microflow editor, keyboard navigation has been improved.
+For more information, see [Microflows and Nanoflows](/refguide/microflows-and-nanoflows/).
 {{% /alert %}}

 The tables in the following sub-sections present the shortcut keys that can be used for navigating and manipulating microflows in the redesigned microflow editor.